For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 With inflation, you essentially get less for the same amount of money than you would have done the previous year.

-There are over 700 commonly-bought things that are monitored for inflation in the UK.
+Over 700 commonly-bought things are monitored for inflation in the UK.
 These include daily essentials like food, but also some high-priced purchases like cars.

 How is inflation measured?